kelomo2502/Jenkins-freestyle-project/README.md

 - Select content-type : application/json
 - Under evens, choose Just the push event.
 - Check the active checkbox and save
-Now go ahead and make changes to your webpage
+Now go ahead and make changes to your webpage , add, commit and push to your repo, you will notice that the new build has been executed authomatically with the webhook